 7R: Women talk this way on Twitter now…

-7R: Watching the film, it feels like there isn’t that much emphasis on the big cities, which I imagine were in fact the places where most of the letters came from.
+7R: Watching Yours in Sisterhood, it feels like there isn’t that much emphasis on the big cities, which I imagine were in fact the places where most of the letters came from.

 But yes, when you watch the film, it does feel like it spends more time in other parts of the country.
 Especially during the election, and after the election, it became so obvious that we’re not good at listening to each other in the U.S., and that the issues and concerns of people in different parts of the country are really, really different.

 I could feel that in the archive also, actually.
 For the first day or two when reading the letters, I thought I would do the whole project on a big city like New York.
 But pretty quickly, as I was reading, I felt like for someone in a very small town in the midwest, who has no other access to feminist media, and just finds this magazine in a store or something, what this encounter with Ms. means may be a lot more significant than what it might mean for someone who has access to lots of feminist organisations, lots of different groups and lots of publications.
 So I wanted to include both of those things.

 I think that a lot of people seeing the film have a strong response to just how empty it looks.
 Public spaces are very empty in the U.S. That’s just an American thing.
 We’re bad at public space, we’re just not interested in it.